microsoft/vscode-python/README.md

 * Install the extension
 * optionally install `ctags` for Workspace Symbols, from [here](http://ctags.sourceforge.net/), or using `brew install ctags` on macOS
 * Select your Python interpreter
-  + If it's already in your Python then you're ready to use it
+  + If it's already in your path then you're set
-  + Otherwise, to select a different Python Interpreter/Version (or use a virtual environment), use the command [`Select Workspace Interpreter`](https://github.com/DonJayamanne/pythonVSCode/wiki/Miscellaneous#select-an-interpreter))
+  + Otherwise, to select a different Python Interpreter/Version (or use a virtual environment), use the command `Select Workspace Interpreter`)

 ## [Documentation](https://github.com/DonJayamanne/pythonVSCode/wiki)
 For further information and details continue through to the [documentation](https://github.com/DonJayamanne/pythonVSCode/wiki).